HIV Testing

 Clinical Significance

-In the United States, 15% of HIV positive patients who are unaware of their status account for up to 40% of new HIV transmissions.
-In 2015, the estimated median diagnosis delay of HIV was 3 years.
-Two-thirds of HIV positive patients who did not receive an HIV test in the 12 months before diagnosis had been seen by a healthcare provider.
+In the U.S., approximately 15% of individuals living with HIV are unaware of their status and account for up to 40% of new transmissions.
+In 2015, the estimated median delay between infection and diagnosis was 3 years.
+Among individuals who are newly diagnosed, 2/3 had not undergone HIV testing in the 12 months prior, despite having seen a healthcare provider during that period.
+These findings underscore the importance of routine HIV screening in all healthcare settings.

 Enhancing Healthcare Team Outcomes